-All linker --autoat created execution regions have the UNINIT scatter-loading attribute.
+All linker execution regions created by --autoat have the UNINIT scatter-loading attribute.
 If you require a ZI \\at section to be zero-initialized, then it must be placed within a compatible region.
-A linker

---autoat created execution region must have a base address that is at least 4 byte-aligned.
+A linker execution region created by --autoat must have a base address that is at least 4 byte-aligned.
 If any region is incorrectly aligned, the linker produces an error message.